 Treats the abnormal head position and neck pain that result from cervical dystonia (severe muscle spasms of the neck).
 Also treats uncontrolled muscle spasms in the eyelids (blepharospasm) in patients who have already been treated with onabotulinumtoxinA (Botox®).
+Also used to improve the appearance of deep facial lines or wrinkles between the eyebrows (glabellar lines).
 This is a botulinum toxin A product.

 There may be other brand names for this medicine.